Lutein macular degeneration

 Salad divineA divine green salad with humus.

 In general your greens are a rich source of lutein and zeaxanthin.
-Top of the list by a mile are raw greens, and when lightly-steamed second in line; read more at benefits of kale.
+Near the top of the list by a mile are raw greens but also when lightly-steamed; read more at benefits of kale.

 Free-range eggs have 7 times more carotenoids, obviously from the greens the hens themselves enjoy.
 Just watch a group of chickens go crazy if they get into the kale patch.